syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/ColumnDragAndDrop.md

 ## Cancel dragging of a particular column

 Dragging of a particular column can be canceled using `QueryColumnDraggingReason` argument in the `QueryColumnDragging` event handler.
-Refer to the following code sample to cancel dragging for a particular column:

 {% tabs %}
 {% highlight c# %}